Amasirat/Obsidian/Enneagrams.md

 * They are more altruistic, thoughtful and far more concerned with serving behind the scenes because they believe it's more noble and also becasue they struggle with fighting for attention.
 * They are driven to express their love by doing the right thing.
 * They can be judgmental and controlling.
-* They long for people to see and appreciate their service but they never speak up to get them that attention.
+* They long for people to see and appreciate their service but they never speak up to get that attention.
 So they can start to resent their loved ones if they don't appreciate what they've done for them.
 ### (Dis)integration Movements

 **Integration**: Moves towards 4